TMS · For Clinicians

 5.5 cm rule Move anteriorly 5.5 cm from the motor hotspot along a parasagittal line.
 Fast.
 Doesn’t account for head size or individual anatomy; misses DLPFC in a substantial fraction of patients.

 Beam F3 Uses head measurements (nasion–inion, tragus–tragus, circumference) to approximate the EEG F3 position.
+The Beam F3 web calculator (Borckardt) takes the three measurements and returns X (arc along circumference) and Y (arc from vertex) coordinates in cm.
 Clear improvement over 5.5 cm.
 Practical in most clinics; now widely used.

 10–20 EEG Places the coil at F3 using standard EEG landmarks.
 Comparable to Beam in practice.
 Requires trained placement.